Bulvinkoln/4443/myReadme.md

 # Synchronization to GitHub

+## git clone

+to download existing repository, *git clone* command is used

+Example: *git clone __GitHub link__*

+It'll download a pointed repo to your folder

+## git pull

+This command downloads all changes to your repo and tries to merge them

+## git push

+This command uploads your repo version to remoute repo

+**! requires the authorisation at first using!*

+## pull request

+This command is to suggest changes to existing project of another author

+ All changes should be suggested through another new branch:
+* do "fork" for the repo
+* git clone of YOUR repo version
+* create a new branch and change it
+* commit changes
+* upload it to your GitHub
+* on GitHub site push "pull request" button.

 ## to push a new branch to the existing git project special attributes should be used

 the command is  __"git push --set-upstream origin (current branch name)"__